Anywhere365/DialogueStudioFlows/Eventbus2SQLwidetable/README.md

 - Change SQL connection properties

 ## Notes
 The UCC IVR call flow on top in this Dialogue Studio flow is just for generating the events.
 Edit to your needs.
+If you just want the standard Sharepoint based IVR flow you can change config.xml set identity is false for the nodered plugin.